tamaragevorgyan/gettyimages-api/README.md

 ### Resources

 Connect provides a RESTful API centered around resources, identified by a URI, that can be acted upon by the standard [HTTP verbs](#http-verbs).
-Descriptions of the Connect resources are provided on our [interactive documentation page](https://connect.gettyimages.com/swagger).
+Descriptions of the Connect resources are provided on our <a href="https://connect.gettyimages.com/swagger" target="_blank">interactive documentation page</a>.

 ### Http Verbs